NortekSupport/nucleus_driver/nucleus_driver/README.md

 * status: This outputs the current status of the connection
 * terminal: This opens a direct link to the device which let's the user send and receive commands directly to the device
 * logging: This let's the user log data from the device

-### NortekDriverNortek.py and executable functionality

-The extended driver supports the following commands:

-* status: This outputs the current status of the connection
-* terminal: This opens a direct link to the device which let's the user send and receive commands directly to the device
-* logging: This let's the user log data from the device
-* flash: Let's the user flash the Nucleus and DVL firmware unto the device
-* calibration: This allows for reading and writing calibration data to and from the device and to read and write this data to .csv files
-* asserts: Read out asserts from device and save them to file
-* syslog: Read out syslog from device and save it to file

-## AME specific commands

-Certain functionality are designed to optimize the  procedures for AME.
-These procedures are covered here and it is assumed that the user is running the executable version of the driver.

-### Setup

-Preparations:
-* Have SEGGER J-Link connected between the PC and Fusion device.
-* Have JLinkExe installed on the PC: https://www.segger.com/products/debug-probes/j-link/tools/j-link-commander/
-* Ensure that mcuboot.hex is located in the setup folder next to the executable
-* Ensure that uns_fw.signed.hex is located in the setup folder next to the executable

-Procedure:
-* Connect to device through serial.
-If this is the first time the device is being used the status field will NOT containing information about ID and firmware
-* Navigate to setup (type "setup" or "s")
-* Execute ame_setup command (type "ame_setup" or "a")
-* Input serial number, bootloader file, and flash file on the drivers request

-What is happening:
-* option bytes is written to device through J-Link
-* bootloader is flashed unto device through J-Link
-* firmware is flashed unto device through J-Link
-* Imprints are written to device through serial (This step sets serial number)
-* calibration data is written to device (default data is used unless a csv file has been specified)
-* option bytes with locking is written to device unless skip_lock has been set (This should NEVER be the case if device is sent to customer)

-Completion criteria:
-* If setup is successful the calibration data from the driver and device will be printed
-* The user MUST compare the calibration data and MAKE SURE they match (Differences due to values being float is ok, that is 0.00139999 is considered equal to 0.0014)

-### Calibration

-Preparations:
-* Place .csv file with calibration data into the calibration folder next to the executable

-Procedure:
-* Connect to the device
-* Ensure that ID and firmware was successfully retrieved during connection in the status field
-* Navigate to calibration (type "calibration" or "c")
-* Execute ame_calibration command (type "ame_calibration" or "a")
-* Select .csv file with calibration data on drivers request

-What is happening:
-* Driver read calibration data from file
-* calibration data is uploaded to device memory
-* calibration data is written from device memory to flash
-* calibration data is read from device flash into driver

-Completion criteria:
-* If setup is successful the calibration data from the .csv file  and device will be printed
-* The user MUST compare the calibration data and MAKE SURE they match (Differences due to values being float is ok, that is 0.00139999 is considered equal to 0.0014)